 This symbol displays in cold temperatures when Lithium Polymer batteries such as those used in GoPro cameras, RC planes and drones often have reduced performance.
 If this is a feature that doesn’t apply to your activity you can turn it off in the settings.
 To do this, open the app to the main screen displaying all your sites.
 Tap on the Settings cog on the bottom left toolbar and then toggle the Battery Warnings switch.

-Just ping me a message and I'll do my best to get back to you quickly.Contact
+Just ping us a message and we'll do our best to get back to you quickly.Contact